-Using the Declaration of updated fire engineering report
+Using the Declaration of updated alternative solution report

-The Declaration of updated fire engineering report is to be used by the certifying authority to declare that a fire engineering report (FER) has been updated to incorporate changes from the initial fire safety report, or to include minor changes not impacting on the building design or the alternative solution.
+The Declaration of updated alternative solution report is to be used by the certifying authority to declare that an alternative solution report (ASR) has been updated to incorporate changes from the initial fire safety report (IFSR), or to include minor editorial changes not impacting on the building design or the alternative solution.

 Note: If the application for CC was refused (i.e. not issued) after receiving the IFSR, the Declartion of updated alternative solution report cannot be used.
-A new IFSR application that is to be made when the new/revised application for CC is received, and the alternative solution summary table should be used to summarise the assessment status of alternative solution issues.
+A new IFSR application is to be made when the new/revised application for CC is received, and the alternative solution summary table should be used to summarise the assessment status of alternative solution issues.

-Any conditions recommended by Fire & Rescue NSW (FRNSW) in the IFSR that the certifying authority adopts are to be incorporated into the plans and specifications, including the FER, prior to issuing the CC.
-The Declaration of updated fire engineering report should be used by the certifying authority to provide FRNSW with a copy of the revised FER version that is attached to the fire safety schedule for the CC.
-This FER version is used for reference when an application for final fire safety certificate is made.
-Additionally, the form can be used by the certifying authority to advise FRNSW which IFSR conditions, if any, are not being adopted and why.
+Any conditions recommended by Fire and Rescue NSW (FRNSW) in the IFSR that the certifying authority adopts are to be incorporated into the plans and specifications, including the ASR, prior to issuing the CC.
+The Declaration of updated alternative solution report should be used by the certifying authority to provide FRNSW with a copy of the revised ASR version that is attached to the fire safety schedule for the issued CC.
+This ASR version is used for reference when an application for a final fire safety report is made.
+This form may also be used by the certifying authority to advise FRNSW which IFSR conditions, if any, are not being adopted and why.

-Clause 148 of the Environmental Planning and Assessment Regulation 2000 (EP&A Reg.) requires any design change that warrants modification of the CC to undergo a new CC application process, and as clause 144 of the EP&A Reg. must be re-applied, a new IFSR application must be made to FRNSW for these changes.
+Clause 148 of the Environmental Planning and Assessment Regulation 2000 (EPandA Reg.) requires any design change that warrants modification of the CC to undergo a new CC application process, and as clause 144 of the EPandA Reg. must be re-applied, a new IFSR application must be made to FRNSW for these changes.

-Declaration of updated fire engineering report (MS Word, 251 kb dotm)
+Declaration of updated alternative solution report (MS Word, 213 kb dotm)